Prolific144/kent/README.markdown

 - **JavaScript**: Interactivity with vanilla JS and Swiper.js for sliders.
 - **Font Awesome**: Icons for enhanced UI.

+  ##Powered By SnooG Analytics

 ## Notes
 - Requires internet for external libraries (e.g., Swiper.js, Font Awesome).
-- Form submission uses a mock API endpoint; replace with a real backend for production.
+- Form submission uses a formspree API endpoint; replace with a real backend for production.